wirungu/wavelet-transform-image-analysis/README.md

 ## Features

+The project is not yet complete but should have the following features:

 - **1D and 2D Haar Wavelet Transforms**: This project provides implementations for both 1D and 2D Haar wavelet transforms.
 The 1D transform can be applied to signals, while the 2D transform is designed for images.

 - **Image Import and Export**: The project includes functions for reading and writing PGM and PPM image files.
 This enables you to process existing images or save the results of your wavelet analysis.